mikeraab/docker001/Prerequisites.md

 # Hands On Lab - Prerequisites

 ## This document outlines some example Docker Engine environment installs that should be completed, prior to starting the Hands on Lab Participant Guide.
+These examples are only a few of the many that you might utilize to create a Docker Environment.

 ### Docker Engine on Windows: